tomasuxa/PERICLIMv1.0/README.md

 ## PERICLIMv1.0: A model deriving palaeo-air temperatures from thaw depth in past permafrost regions
 PERICLIMv1.0 is a simple modelling scheme that is designed to derive palaeo-air temperature characteristics associated with relict periglacial features indicative of the base of the palaeo-active layer, and thus it supposed to be used by periglacial geomorphologists interested in reconstructions of Quaternary palaeo-environments.
 It principally builds on an inverse solution of the Stefan equation, which is among the most commonly used analytical tools to estimate the thickness of the active layer.
 This way it deduces summer temperature conditions, which it further converts into annual and winter air temperature attributes through an annual air temperature amplitude or a mean air temperature of the warmest month assuming a sine air temperature curve.

+The package is a supplementary material to the below publication, which details the model, evaluates its performance against modern data, and discusses its uncertainties and applicability, and thus it is advised to be read carefully before running the code:

+Uxa, T., Křížek, M., and Hrbáček, F.: PERICLIMv1.0: A model deriving palaeo-air temperatures from thaw depth in past permafrost regions, Geosci.
+Model Dev.
+Discuss., Manuscript ID: gmd-2020-278, in review, 2020.

+Please cite the paper when using the package.

+### Installation instructions
+install.packages("devtools")

+library(devtools)

+install_github("tomasuxa/PERICLIMv1.0")

 ### PERICLIMv1.0 schemes
 The package consists of two alternate schemes to derive past air temperature conditions that differ in how they define the magnitude of annual air temperature oscillations, but both provide identical outcomes if driven with compatible data.